Umar Gul

 He played all three formats of the game as a right arm fast medium bowler for the Pakistani cricket team.
-He gained fame as one of the most successful bowlers in Twenty20 cricket, finishing as the leading wicket taker and bowler in both the 2007 and 2009 Twenty20 World Championship tournaments.

 Umar Gul was the second-highest wicket-taker in Twenty20 International cricket, with 74 dismissals, behind Saeed Ajmal.
 He won the Twenty20 International Performance of the Year 2013.

 On 16 October 2020, after the final group-stage match of the 2020–21 National T20 Cup, Gul retired from all forms of cricket following a career that spanned twenty years.

 Personal life

 Gul was born on 15 October 1982 in Peshawar, Pakistan in a middle-class family and frequently played tape ball cricket.
 He was encouraged by his friends to become an international cricketer as they saw his excellent bowling.

 In October 2010, Gul married to a Dubai-based doctor.
 His daughter, Rehab Umar, was born in May 2012.
 In the same month, Pakistan Army Commandos mistakenly raided Umar Gul's house in Peshawar and arrested his brother Meeraj Gul on the charge of hiding a wanted militant.
 However, the commandos later on apologized to Meeraj.
+Gul has two daughters and one son.

 His nephew is cricketer Abbas Afridi.